 In order for you to understand what courses have transferred, please complete the 48 Unit Transfer GE Pattern .
 This document is invaluable to you as you complete your coursework at SSU as it summarizes the GE Pattern.
 All transfer students must complete 48 units of GE.
 In addition, all incoming transfer students must take 3 upper division GE courses (courses at the 300 level and above) in at least two different GE areas—after Junior status is attained.

 Advice for Registration

 During the first and second registration periods, the University will notify you of your registration date and time before registration begins.
 Registration can be done at home on your computer, linking online to the SSU registration page.
 Registration is done through a CMS system called Peoplesoft.
+All course information, GE information, and registration information is online.
 You should access the registration pages on CMS before your registration time so that you know how to use the system.
 Use the Help button on the CMS page for a tutorial on how to register.
-All course information, GE information, and registration information is online, so you need to know how to navigate it before your registration time--it's not always an easy system to use.

 If the registration system does not allow you to enroll for courses, you should immediately contact the ENSP Office at 664-2306, or email the professor who is teaching course.
 The professor’s name and contact information can be found on the Faculty Office Hours page.
-The instructor will notify Jo-Ann Smith, ENSP Admin.
-Coordinator and she will give you access to the course.
+The instructor will notify the ENSP Admin.
+Coordinator and they will give you access to the course.
 This is called "permissioning".
 You are still required to register yourself through Peoplesoft after the permissioning occurs.